April 6, 2018

 By: Karina Anastasia Roche

 When Warren introduces himself to our guests, he often does so, facetiously, by describing himself as the "owner, cook, and chief bottle washer."
-But while he and his wife Elena are the team behind what makes the inn possible, a better title for Warren would be the chief storyteller.
+But while he and his wife Elena are the team behind what makes the Inn possible, a better title for Warren would be the chief storyteller.
 Every Saturday at breakfast, after hanging up the kitchen towel and having served steaming plates of bacon, fried eggs, and his signature gluten-free waffles, he sits down at the great oak table and entertains with his many stories.

 And what stories he has.
 With a long, rich life full of exciting experiences, and a joyful glimmer in his eye as he recounts his many adventures to guests from near and far.
-From building a sailboat to flying gliders to travels to Russia smuggling Russian icons, he has seen so much more of the world than the peaceful oasis of Topanga where he lives with his family.
+From building a sailboat to flying gliders to travels to Russia looking to acquire Russian icons, he has seen so much more of the world than the peaceful oasis of Topanga where he lives with his family.

-If you like to listen to the oldies radio station, you've probably heard Warren and his trumpet.
+If you like to listen to the oldies radio stations, you've certainly heard Warren and his trumpet.
 The list of songs he played really is too long--so long he can't even remember all of them until he hears himself on the radio--but you can find a more detailed bio of his music career on his about page.
 From a gig that was destined to go wrong from the start (and included naked dancers in gold paint, gliding on roller skates) to an event that ended in the audience tearing up the cushions of the theatre, the stories of his days as a musician could fill a whole day or more.

 A lifelong traveler, Warren also has many stories to share of his and his friends' adventures overseas.
 Ask him about his travels through Eastern Europe during the 1970s; about the time his friend almost crash-landed while flying over the Amazon jungle; or about his travels to Russia after the fall of the Soviet Union, where while scouting for authentic Russian iconography, he met his wife, Elena.